 Again, the AP-470 competes well with alternatives around the same price.
 It offers two 4.7″ woofers with two 2″ tweeters.
 Dual 20 W amplifiers power the speakers.

-The most we can hope for with this kind of digital piano is to have graded hammer-action keys and simulated ebony/ivory keytops.
-The AP-470 provides all of that with its 88-key Tri-sensor keyboard, which feels great.
+The most I can hope for with this kind of digital piano is to have graded hammer-action keys and simulated ebony/ivory keytops.
+The AP-470 provides all of that with its 88-key tri-sensor keyboard, which feels great.

 It also features adjustable touch sensitivity and hammer response, which can make a real difference from one player to the next.

 The AP-470 isn’t exactly short of features, but some alternatives offer slightly more.
-But, we should point out that the quality of the AP-470 features is generally excellent.
+But, I should point out that the quality of the AP-470 features is generally excellent.

 Different piano modes are almost standard in any digital piano, but some still don’t provide these simple features inexplicably.
 The Celviano AP-470 features Split, Layer, and Duet modes.